Zoom

 The Structural Engineering Laboratory is a hub of activity, with large-scale experimental testing research being conducted to develop new, resilient structural systems and innovative new approaches for rehabilitating the aging infrastructure.
 These experimental facilities are complemented by various funds through AICTE – MODROBS, Part – II Schemes along with state funds.
 The research is carried out on a wide range of topics in mechanics and numerical simulation of structures etc.

-The structural engineering faculty also lead several laboratory facilities like Concrete Laboratory, Structural Dynamics Laboratory, Nondestructive Testing facilities along with virtual simulation procedures; that is revolutionizing structural engineering through experimentation, model-based simulation, and collaborative testing and consultancy activities.
+The structural engineering faculty also lead several laboratory facilities like Concrete Laboratory, Structural Dynamics Laboratory, Non-destructive Testing facilities along with virtual simulation procedures; that are revolutionizing structural engineering through experimentation, model-based simulation, and collaborative testing and consultancy activities.

 The Environmental Engineering division was established in the year 1981 under the Department of Civil Engineering for imparting the students with the right environmental education.
 The department has extensive research works being carried out in the fields of solid waste management, waste water treatment, water quality monitoring and air quality monitoring.
 The Department has produced more than 30 PhDs and is carrying out consultancy services to Government and Private Bodies and is instrumental in generating more internal revenue to the college.